Music, Composition, MM

 • The music education options require an interview with music education faculty.

-• The performance and accompanying options require an audition on the student’s major instrument/voice.
+• The performance, accompanying, and composition options require an audition on the student’s major instrument/voice.
 Please contact the coordinator of Graduate Studies for an audition time.

 • The option in orchestral, choral, and wind conducting require the applicant to successfully pass an interview and audition with the orchestra conducting faculty member and an audition on his/her particular applied instrument.